hrvanovicm/feedsphere/README.md

 # Feedsphere

 Feedsphere is a self-hosted web service designed for storing and managing RSS articles.
-Built using Falcon for its simplicity and a welcome break from the Spring framework's magic, Feedsphere provides an efficient solution for handling subscriptions.
+Built using Falcon for its simplicity and a welcome break from the Spring framework's magic.

 **Warning: This app is not production-ready; it is intended for experimental use with Falcon.**